paigen11/file-read-challenge/README.md

 The advantage of loading this data into a MongoDB collection is that you can then perform aggregation queries on the collection using the db.collection.aggregate() utility of MongoDB.
 You can also index the collection as you prefer.

-Contributor @BobCochran has only tested the script with 271,237 input records.
-The script has not been thoroughly tested, in other words.
+Contributor BobCochran has only tested the script with 271,237 input records.
 To test the reformatting, Node.js versions 10.16.3 and 12.3.0 were used.
 The reformatted data was added to a standalone instance of MongoDB Enterprise server version 4.0.13, running in a Ubuntu version 18.04.3 LTS server.